shivam1410/Vedan/CONTRIBUTING.md

 ## Description
 This is a basic PDF viewer developed in Ionic with core being Angular.<br>
-I'm building this app according to my needs.
-This pdf viewer is like a Library. currently i've kept minimal functionality of listing, viewing of PDFs, located in Books folder of your internal directory and external both.
+I'm building this app according to my needs.This pdf viewer is like a Library. currently i've kept minimal functionality of listing, viewing of PDFs, located in Books folder of your internal directory and external both.
 Ionic dont have any native plugin to open a pdf so it uses [Sitewart cleverdox viewer](https://play.google.com/store/apps/details?id=de.sitewaerts.cleverdox.viewer)
 </br>

 ## Contribution
 Hey there Developer, You can clone this and simply start to check the functionality.
-You can add whaterver the functionality you want. i created it for my personal use only.
-You can work on NightMode, or like different file operations maybe.
+You can add whatever the functionality you want. i created it entirely for my personal use only and experience.
+You can work on NightMode, or like different file operations maybe.</br>
+I have attached screen shot that you might have seen in readme page.
+Append any funcitonality you like.
 Go Ahead. keep Coding.

 ## Plugins used